Wedbush slashes price target on DocuSign Inc. [DOCU] – find out why.

-DocuSign Inc. [NASDAQ: DOCU] gained 5.05% on the last trading session, reaching $48.49 price per share at the time.
+DocuSign Inc. [NASDAQ: DOCU] jumped around 1.76 points on Tuesday, while shares priced at $50.23 at the close of the session, up 3.63%.
 The company report on October 17, 2022 that DocuSign named a Leader in 2022 Gartner® Magic Quadrant™ for Contract Lifecycle Management.

 Top 5 Cheap Stocks to Own Right Now